zpainter/iassist/content/about/regional-report-2003-2004-europe.md

 Another strand of ESDS activity that we would wish to highlight is the continued acquisition of new data collections.
-Since the establishment of ESDS in addition to \'core\' and longitudinal data materials the ESDS Access and Preservation has acquired a total of 63 government datasets (excluding new editions).
+Since the establishment of ESDS in addition to 'core' and longitudinal data materials the ESDS Access and Preservation has acquired a total of 63 government datasets (excluding new editions).
 This figure is 80 per cent in excess of the originally set target.
 Equally, the ESDS International data portfolio